BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 This relies on the core components of our tech stack.

 ---
-### Feature Name: ​Pricing Confirmation /​ ​Payment Form / Checkbox for Recurring Payment
+### ​Pricing Confirmation /​ ​Payment Form / Checkbox for Recurring Payment
 **What services, APIs, or platforms will you use to implement this feature?**
 - Stripe API